 Epidemiology and health data integration studies connect the above approaches with large-scale data from clinical studies or insurance records that provide a wide array of phenotypic data for healthy and affected individuals.
 Harmonizing clinical data across study centers and patients will allow the bidirectional projection of findings between healthy cohorts and patient groups with severe diseases, as well as the study of treatment effects.

-Data Science at the MDC coordinates efforts to provide reproducible, scalable pipelines for
+Data Science at the MDC coordinates efforts towards the development of platforms and bioinformatics tools for

 - standardized data analysis and deep phenotyping,

 with the overall aim to reveal new insights on disease progression and treatment.